shoelace-style/shoelace/docs/getting-started/installation.md

 ## Setting the Base Path

 Some components rely on assets (icons, images, etc.) and Shoelace needs to know where they're located.
 For convenience, Shoelace will try to auto-detect the correct location based on the script you've loaded it from.
-This assumes assets are colocated with `shoelace.js` and will "just work" for most users.
+This assumes assets are colocated with `shoelace.js` or `shoelace-autoloader.js` and will "just work" for most users.

 However, if you're [cherry picking](#cherry-picking) or [bundling](#bundling) Shoelace, you'll need to set the base path.
 You can do this one of two ways.